Chocolate Ganache Drip Recipe

 image of milk chocolate ganache that's been made to add a chocolate drip to a milky way cake

-How To Make The Perfect Chocolate Drip Cake
+How To Make Perfect Chocolate Drips

 Drip cakes don’t have to be scary, but there are a few things to keep in mind to make sure you get that perfect drip look!
 The most common issues include: